 Thin layers of foam or other synthetic material are often what contributes to making people sweat at night, but this is simply because such products don't breathe as well as those with natural latex.

-Not only can latex toppers of mattress accessories help regulate temperature for more comfortable nights' rest, but also provide an added layer beneath which dust mites cannot penetrate!
+Not only can latex toppers help regulate temperature for more comfortable nights' rest, but also provide an added layer beneath which dust mites cannot penetrate!

 Is Memory Foam Hotter Than Latex?

 Memory foam can be a warmer than latex and is not recommended for hot sleepers.
 It's because the foam mattress has a higher heat conductivity.
 It's especially the case if your memory foam mattress has got a closed-cell structure, which traps heat and prevents the air from circulating freely.